Thursday, 19 September 2024

 Have also just read that in the 1990s, the church was handed over to Birmingham Oratory, with the Jesuits having left in the 1980s.

 As the opportunity came about, we attended Low Mass at the Oratory in the evening.
 I was expecting a Tridentine/Old Latin (Low) Mass, but as things turned out, it was a kind of hybrid (Tridentine/Novus Ordo) Mass, with the priest facing east towards the altar, while the prayers were said out loud in English.
-In Traditionalist Catholic circles, such a liturgy is often referred to as a 'Unicorn Mass' as it can be incredibly difficult to find, especially in Western Europe.
+In Traditionalist Catholic circles, such a liturgy is often referred to as a 'Unicorn Mass' (or Reverent Novus Ordo Mass) as it can be incredibly difficult to find, especially in Western Europe.

 On one hand, I was disappointed to have not attended a Tridentine/Old Latin Mass, which I have attended for most of my life (up to four years old, and then from 17 to 58), but on the other hand, I had attended a hybrid (Tridentine/Novus Ordo) Mass, probably for the first time in my life.
 Moreover, my friend, a non-Catholic, said that he found the Oratory Mass "very peaceful".